Institute Of Internal Auditors

 How does Institute Of Internal Auditors spend its money?

 Institute Of Internal Auditors directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Institute Of Internal Auditors tax-deductible?